arcsecond-io/oort/docs/index.md

 of files.**

-Structure is as follow: Night Logs contain multiple Observation and/or Calibrations.
-To each Observation and Calibration is attached a Dataset containing the files.
+Structure is as follow: Night Logs contain multiple Observation and/or Calibrations taken the same night.
+To each Observation and Calibration is attached one (and only one) Dataset containing the files (as many as they are).

 For instance, if a folder contains the word "Bias" (case-insensitive), the files inside it will be put inside a Calibration object, associated with a Dataset whose name is that of the folder.
+See below for a table of examples.

 Keywords directing files in Calibrations are "Bias", "Dark", "Flat" and "Calib".
 All other folder names are considered as target names, and put